Standout South African Gin Brands – Locally Crafted & Distilled

 Bloedlemoen Handcrafted Gin

-This delicious South African gin tastes exactly as it says on the packet, with an irresistible blood orange flavour jumping out of the bottle.
-We’re also big fans of the label, designed by another local design genius – Lorraine Loots.
-Newer to the range is their Bloedlemoen Amber gin.
+This delicious South African gin has an irresistible blood orange flavour.
+We’re also big fans of the label, created by another local design genius – Lorraine Loots.
+Their range includes Bloedlemoen Amber, a gin that’s irresistible in flavour and handcrafted to perfection.

 Cape Town Gin Co.

-Distilled and bottled in the Cape, Cape Town Gin Co. gins celebrate the vibrant diversity and inspiring creative energy of Cape Town.
+Distilled and bottled in the Cape, Cape Town Gin Co. celebrates the vibrant diversity and creative energy of Cape Town.

-Inspired by the plant so steeped in heritage and healthful properties, the Cape Town Rooibos Red gin is infused with organic, handpicked rooibos to extract the essence of this plant, indigenous to the Cederberg region of the Western Cape.
-It’s vibrantly red in colour with the distinctive taste of rooibos.
+Inspired by the plant steeped in heritage and herbal properties, the Cape Town Gin’s Rooibos Red is infused with organic, handpicked rooibos to extract the essence of rooibos.
+Indigenous to the Cederberg region of the Western Cape, it’s vibrantly red with the distinctive taste of rooibos.

-The Pink Lady Gin is a delightful Gin, distilled with Rose Geranium (Pelargonium), an indigenous multi-branched shrub, dried hibiscus flowers are ground to a powder and then added to the Gin to create the wonderful salmon pink colour and a heavenly hint of Rosewater is added to compliment the natural rose scent of the geranium plant.
+The Pink Lady Gin is distilled with Rose Geranium (Pelargonium), an indigenous multi-branched shrub, dried hibiscus flowers are ground to a powder and then added to the gin to create the wonderful salmon pink colour.
+A heavenly hint of Rosewater is added to compliment the natural rose scent of the geranium plant.

 The Cape Town Classic Dry gin pays homage to the gins first made centuries ago.
-Classic botanicals Juniper, dried orange peel, coriander, star anise, orris root, cardamom and cassia bark are used.
-Dried Rhino bush, a low growing plant indigenous and part of the Fynbos family is then added to the gin to create an African interpretation of a classic.
+Classic botanicals juniper, dried orange peel, coriander, star anise, orris root, cardamom and cassia bark are used.
+Dried Rhino bush, a low growing plant part of the Fynbos family is then added to the gin to create an African interpretation of a classic.

 Cape Fynbos Gin